VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 Still nothing displayed but the library is now globally accessible.
 > To keep this tutorial simple ud-viz is imported this way, but a [npm package](https://www.npmjs.com/package/ud-viz) exists and it's recommended to use it since you can benefit of the update with it.
 You can visit this [repository](https://github.com/VCityTeam/UD-Viz-Template) to see an example of a npm project using ud-viz as a package.

-> To keep this tutorial simple, ud-viz is imported this way (manually), but a [npm package](https://www.npmjs.com/package/ud-viz) exists and it's recommended to use it since you can benefit of its regular updates.

 ## Create your game